atoms19/AWL/README.md

 `break` and `continue` statements are supported in for loops as well

+### bite wise operations in AWL
+awl uses functions for bitewise operations unlike other c based languages we reserve most symbols for syntactic meaning rather than bitewise as you wont be dealing with bitewise often

+`AND(a,b)` this function will give u bitewise and `OR(a,b)` is bitewise or
+`XOR(a,b)` is bitewise xor
+`NOT(a)` is bitewise not

 ### Arrays in AWL

 arrays are declared using square brackets